 Blanket Coat: Techniques for Making Your Own Warm Wool Blanket Coat

-A blanket coat made from a Hudson Bay-style blanket is an inspiring & distinctive example of style and craft.
+A blanket coat made from a Hudson Bay-style blanket is an inspiring and distinctive example of style and craft.
 In this skill-building workshop, students will gain the patterning, fitting, and sewing skills they need to create their own unique blanket coat.
-Made from new or recycled warm wool blankets, these coats are very adaptable and can be used for many outdoor activities and conditions.
-Students will practice fitting their patterns, handstitching, and construction techniques as applied to blanket coat making.
-They will come away knowing sturdy and decorative hand stitch variations and will have a custom blanket coat pattern based on the distinctive North House Folk School example.
-Students will leave with their coat cut from the blanket and ready to enjoy stitching and finishing the coat at home.
-Each student can bring their own blanket, or before the class order a plain colored blanket from the instructor.
-This is a collaborative workshop open to students of all levels.
+Made from new or recycled wool blankets, these coats are very adaptable and can be used for many outdoor activities and conditions.
+Students will practice fitting their patterns, handstitching, and utilizing construction techniques as applied to blanket coat making.
+Students will come away knowing sturdy and decorative hand stitch variations and will have a custom blanket coat pattern based on the distinctive North House Folk School example.
+Students will leave with their coat cut from the blanket and ready to be stitched and finished at home.
+Each student should bring their own blanket.
+Please contact the instructor after you register to receive guidelines for choosing your new or recycled blanket for your coat.

 You will need the following tools for this class: